Campus Reform's Anti-DEI Legislation Tracker

 5. Mississippi

-State Sen. Angela Burks Hill introduced Senate Bill 2223 in the Mississippi state legislature in January 2025.
+State Sen. Angela Burks Hill previously introduced Senate Bill 2223 in the Mississippi state legislature in January 2025.
 The bill seeks to eliminate funds used by colleges and universities for purposes to “establish, sustain, support, or staff a diversity, equity, and inclusion office or to contract, employ, engage, or hire an individual to serve as a diversity, equity, and inclusion officer,” Campus Reform reported.

 In February 2025, the Senate passed S.B.
 2515, which would “establish the ‘Mississippi University System Efficiency Task Force’ to examine the efficiency and effectiveness of the public university system in Mississippi,” Campus Reform reported.